Creative expression. a young graffiti artist painting a design on a wall

 Creative Connection

 Creative people often feel isolated—they don’t always know how to connect with others socially.
-However , they often have a unique set of interests, which can help them form connections with others who share their interests .
-If you’re autistic, this is probably one of the first things you’ll notice about the people around you—and it can be very motivating !
+However, they often have a unique set of interests, which can help them form connections with others who share their interests.

 Increased Focus

-Creative people tend to have more attentional focus than most people.
-This comes from their ability to focus on detail and think about multiple things simultaneously .
+Creative minds tend to have more attention focus than most people.
+This comes from their ability to focus on detail and think about multiple things simultaneously.
 This attentional focus helps them solve problems efficiently and find innovative solutions.

-It also helps them with their individual skills and interests , so when they find something that really excites them, they tend to focus on it even more.
-This is one reason that creative careers often require focus and concentration—it’s hard to get excited about something if you can’t keep your attention on it !
+It also helps them with their individual skills and interests.
+So when they find something that really excites them, they tend to focus on it even more.
+Creative tasks need focus and concentration because it’s tough to feel excited about something if you can’t pay attention to it!

 Better Memory Recall

-People with autism tend to have better memory recall than most people.
-This can make them especially good at remembering facts or details that they need for their work or hobbies .
-For example , if you’re an architect, this ability can help you remember lots of information about building materials and how they work together to form a structure.
+Adults with autism tend to have better memory recall than most people thanks to their heightened cognitive abilities.
+This can make them especially good at remembering facts or details that they need for their work or hobbies.
+As an architect, having a good memory can be useful to remember the characteristics of building materials and how they can be combined.

 This may also help autistic people remember personal details like names and other identifying information that they need for their work or personal life.
-For example , if your job requires you to communicate frequently with other people, such as an accountant writing up an invoice for you, your memory may help you remember their names over time !
+Suppose your job requires you to communicate frequently with other people, such as an accountant writing up an invoice for you – your memory may help you remember their names over time!

 Increased Attention Span